fastapi/fastapi/development.md

 This way, you could turn off a Docker Compose service and start its local development service, and everything would keep working, because it all uses the same ports.

-For example, you can stop that `frontend` service in the Docker Compose:
+For example, you can stop that `frontend` service in the Docker Compose, in another terminal, run:

 ```bash
 docker compose stop frontend